I'm interested in communication, languages, cross-cultural exchange, aviation, computer history, information systems and the European Union.

 I mostly listen to progressive metal, powermetal and old school heavy metal, but also enjoy synthwave and pop music.

-Some of my musical experiments:
+Some of my more experimental musical creations:

 L'appel du vide, an attempt at creating a soundtrack for a horror film, inspired by what Italian metal band Goblin did for Susperia, 2023